Biden, McCarthy meeting ends with no deal on debt ceiling | Politics

 CUTS AND CLAWBACKS Republicans want discretionary spending cuts, new work requirements for some programs for low-income Americans and a clawback of COVID-19 aid approved by Congress but not yet spent in exchange for a debt ceiling increase, which is needed to cover the costs of lawmakers' previously approved spending and tax cuts.

-Democrats want to hold spending steady at this year's levels, while Republicans want to return to 2022 levels.
+Democrats want to hold spending steady at this year's levels in 2024, while Republicans want to return to 2022 levels next year and cap spending growth in the years ahead.
 A plan passed by the House last month would cut a wide swath of government spending by 8% next year.
 Biden, who has made the economy a centerpiece of his domestic agenda and is seeking re-election, has said he would consider spending cuts alongside tax adjustments but that Republicans' latest offer was "unacceptable."

 The president tweeted that he would not back "Big Oil" subsidies and "wealthy tax cheats" while putting healthcare and food assistance at risk for millions of Americans.
 Both sides must also weigh any concessions with pressure from hardline factions within their own parties.

 Former President Donald Trump, a Republican who is seeking another term after losing to Biden in the 2020 election, has urged Republicans to force a default if they do not achieve all their goals, downplaying any economic consequences.
-Liberal Democrats have pushed back against any cuts that would harm families and lower-income Americans, with some urging Biden to act on his own by invoking the Constitution's 14th Amendment — an untested move which the president said on Sunday would face constraints.
+Liberal Democrats have pushed back against any cuts that would harm families and lower-income Americans.
+Hakeem Jeffries, the top House Democrat, accused Republicans of running a "hostage negotiation" with the talks and said he is seeking Republican votes for a discharge petition that could raise the debt ceiling on its own.

-The amendment states that the "validity of the public debt of the United States ... shall not be questioned," but the clause has been largely unaddressed by the courts.
+Biden has offered to freeze spending at this year's levels, Jeffries said, an offer that was rejected by Republicans.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)